Maisonneuve fracture: Open Reduction Internal Fixation (ORIF)

 Open-reduction surgery is typically not performed at the level of the proximal fibula, as dissection near the proximal end may risk severing the common peroneal nerve.
 Instead, reducing the proximal fibula at the level of the distal tibiofibular syndesmosis is recommended.
 A hook test is performed, using a curved hook, to assess the stability of the fibula.
 If instability is detected, further distraction of the fibula can be done to repair the full bone.
 The fibula can then be guided into the fibular notch located on the tibia, effectively restoring its length.
 Internal rotation of the foot may then be used to correct anatomical alignment.

 Following open-reduction, internal fixation is usually performed to stabilise the ankle mortise.
 To account for the distal fibula being slightly posterior to the distal tibia, drill holes are angled at 30° from the anteromedial aspect of the tibia to the posterolateral aspect of the fibula.
 Trans-syndesmotic screws can be inserted in this way to ensure tibia fixation.
 Additional supra-syndesmotic screws may be temporarily inserted, for approximately 3 to 6 months, if instability is still present after fibular reduction.
 To reduce the fibula and restore the ankle mortise to its proper anatomical configuration, partial dorsiflexion of the foot is maintained prior to intraoperative screw fixation.
 This is because, in a neutral or maximally dorsiflexed position of the foot, the trochlear surface of the talus may reduce maximal postoperative dorsiflexion due to rigidity after screw fixation.

 Assessing the severity of syndesmotic lesions can be performed with fluoroscopic screening.
 Guidance under fluoroscopy can also assist with syndesmotic screw fixation.
 Restoration of the anteromedial joint capsule of the ankle can be achieved with suturing techniques.

 Closed Reduction Internal Fixation (CRIF)

 Closed-reduction surgery requires no dissection or incisions being made into the leg to operate.
 It is most commonly applied in cases where the Maisonneuve fracture has only extensively damaged the anterior portion of the syndesmotic ligaments.
 That is, the posterior hinge of the ankle is still stable, and the foot can be internally rotated using traction to restore fibular bone length.
 Long-leg casting or short-leg casting is applied postoperatively to maintain this alignment.

-It is generally recommended that medial malleolar fractures do not require surgical intervention if closed reduction is sufficient enough for the restoration of bone length.
+It is generally recommended that medial malleolar fractures do not require surgical intervention if closed reduction is sufficient for the restoration of bone length.
 Otherwise, large medial malleolar fractures can be fixed using trans-syndesmotic screws, figure-of-8 wires, or Kirschner wires.
-For smaller medial malleolar fractures, repair with a wire-tension band is sufficient enough.
+For smaller medial malleolar fractures, repair with a wire-tension band is sufficient.